 Being an activist — let alone an activist and a pro athlete — requires you to be extra stringent when it comes to tending to your mental health, noted Harris, who has worked with mental illness nonprofit To Write Love on Her Arms.
 Harris has a history with addiction and aggression, but she explained that she knows what her triggers are and has all the necessary resources such as sports psychologists and therapists.
 Plus, the women on the USWNT keep each other balanced, she said.

 Harris and Krieger are fighting for change whether hand in hand on issues they care about or alongside their teammates.
-(Note: the USWNT lawsuit court date has been delayed until June 16.)
+(Note: on May 1, a federal judge dismissed the unequal pay claims in the USWNT lawsuit but said allegations of discriminatory work conditions could move forward in court on June 16.
+Lawyers for the USWNT filed for an appeal on May 8 and also filed a claim to postpone the trial.)
 "Ashlyn always says that you can't create change by staying in your own lane," Krieger stated.
 "We're willing to change lanes, we're willing to create change, and we're willing to follow through and continue to fight."
 Harris said she wants to make this world a better place — one "where we all feel like we fit."